Termi303/CELFS/Files/Documents/FINAL PORTFOLIO/DevelopmentTesting.md

 That is why we use reserved IP addresses.
 In this case the IP address is created separately from the VM, and then assigned to a VM.
 This makes it possible to change VM instances without the need to change the IP.

+**Testing of the Marking Algorithm**

+The marking system can be tested by comparing the input with the output.
+The marks can only be one of 0, 7, 15, 22, 29, 36, 42, 45, 48, 52, 55, 58, 62, 65, 68, 72, 75, 78, 83, 89 or 94.
+Therefore whatever the program outputs has to be rounded to one of those numbers.

+The grades are calculated by assigning the median mark to each band then taking the average of all the criteria.
+Multiple grades will be produced: one for each category, and an overall grade.
+The overall grade should be taken as an average of each individual criterion, not the average of the rounded grades for each category.

 Front End
 ---------